hheisig51/NotSoBasicArduino/README.md

 ### Description & Code

 Alright, let's set up a button!
-We will use this button to trigger a variable blink (as seen [above](#Variable_Blink), and reset it when the button is released.
+We will use this button to trigger a variable blink (as seen [above](#Variable_Blink)), and reset it when the button is released.